Our neurosurgical team now serves Lower Bucks Hospital in Bristol, PA. See all locations here.

 These three factors are the major reason why spine surgeons have not generally adopted the laser into their armamentarium.
 Some might argue that the laser is an appropriate (or ideal) tool for spine surgery, but this is not generally accepted within the neurosurgical spine community or among leading spine surgeons.
 The laser has been around spine surgery for more than twenty years.
 With the exception of lipomeningocele surgery, it has not gained mainstream acceptance.
 While any technology can be improved or in some way modified to work, at the present time I do not see that happening with laser spinal surgery.

 If you are considering laser spinal surgery, ask yourself a few important questions.
-Does the practice or institute you are considering teach courses on the use of the laser at national spine meetings?

 If one person or group does laser surgery and markets it, it is a gimmick.
 When a number of surgeons adopt the technique and long term studies demonstrate safety and significant benefit, then laser spine surgery may be a legitimate option.